apostrophecms/docs/docs/guide/relationships.md

 ```

 ::: note
-For the purposes of this guide, we will focus on the piece type code.
-If following along, refer to the [pieces guide](/guide/pieces.md) for more information on adding piece types, including instantiating the modules.
+Refer to the [pieces guide](/guide/pieces.md) for more information on adding piece types.
 :::

 Then we can add a "Topics" piece type.
 Since it is only used for categorization, it doesn't need any special fields.